Microsoft/IntuneDocs.pt-pt/intune/encryption-monitor.md

 - **Status de criptografia** – se a unidade do sistema operacional está criptografada.

-- **Nome** principal do usuário-o usuário principal do dispositivo.
+- **Nome principal do usuário** – o usuário principal do dispositivo.

 ### <a name="device-encryption-status"></a>Status de criptografia do dispositivo